stanbaek/ece387_book/docs/Module4_DrivingTheRobot/DrivingTheRobot.md

 In this exercise you examined and used pre-built packages and source code to drive the Turtlebot3 and understand how the system worked.
 You then were able to analyze the topics, nodes, and messages within the ROS system to better understand the flow of information and control.
 The **pro-tips** presented throughout this exercise will make you a better user of Linux and ROS.

 ## Cleanup
 In each terminal window, close the node by typing `ctrl+c`.
 Exit any SSH connections.
-In each of the notebooks reset the Jupter kernel and clear output.
-Now it is safe to exit out of this window.
-Shutdown the notebook server by typing `ctrl+c` within the terminal you ran `jupyter-notebook` in.
-Select 'y'.